Andi1870/PokeSprite/README.md

 ## Structure

 - `models/` - Scripts to train a model with class weights or cropping
-- `saved_models/` - Can be used to test the model without going through another training
+- `saved_models/` - Can be used to test the model without going through another training (both models are trained with 50 epochs)
 - `scripts/` – Python scripts for loading data, changing format, etc.
 - `requirements.txt` – List of required Python packages